Hunter College Data & Information Overview

 Hunter College Faculty

 Student to Faculty Ratio

-The student to faculty ratio at Hunter is an impressive 12 to 1.
-That's quite good when you compare it to the national average of 15 to 1.
-This is a good sign that students at the school will have more opportunities for one-on-one interactions with their professors.
+At Hunter, the student to faculty ratio is an excellent 12 to 1.
+That's much better than the national average of 15 to 1.
+This indicates that many classes will probably be small, and students will have ample opportunites to work closely with their professors and classmates.

 Percent of Full-Time Faculty

 When estimating how much access students will have to their teachers, some people like to look at what percentage of faculty members are full time.
 This is because part-time teachers may not have as much time to spend on campus as their full-time counterparts.

 The full-time faculty percentage at Hunter College is 31%.
 This is lower than the national average of 47%.